mastercomfig/mastercomfig/.github/CONTRIBUTING.md

 **Presets:**

-* `ultra`: Absolute maximum quality without caring about performance
+* `ultra`: Absolute maximum quality, with even the slightest and most performance-intensive quality improvements included
-* `high`: Enables graphical features without making them very high quality
+* `high`: Enables all graphical features without making them extremely high quality
 * `medium-high`: Disables unoptimized features and optimize the game without making it look bad
 * `medium`: The maximum performance you can get while enabling a few effects